We’re always asking the question what does this mean in a larger context #RDA24

 STEVE: I think that’s a really important point and a great story to illustrate it.
 You have another example of an interesting story you’ve been covering.

 OANH: Yeah.
-One of our star reporters, Matt Campbell in Singapore did a huge investigative feature that was thousands of words long, and it looked at Laos and the special economic zone that called the Golden Triangle Special Economic Zone, which had been basically huge tract of land that had been leased to a Chinese entrepreneur in Laos… Matt’s feature, which is fantastic, really delved into how this special economic zone, which was meant to help bring prosperity to Laos, has actually become this hub for criminal activity.
+One of our star reporters, Matt Campbell in Singapore did a huge investigative feature on the Laos special economic zone.
+The Golden Triangle Special Economic Zone is a huge tract of land that had been leased to an entrepreneur.
+It delved into how this special economic zone, which was meant to help bring prosperity to Laos, has actually become this hub for criminal activity.
 What started off as drugs 12 years ago has now morphed into a place where data centre scams are happening.
-His story was fantastic.

-Because of that we went back in and we tweaked and changed a couple of scenes and really told the story in a different way.
-In the end, we told the story through a character that was not really a strong feature character in the story itself, but we found her story to be really compelling.
-And it was a story of a woman who had been trafficked to work at one of these data centers.
+We went back in and tweaked and changed a couple of scenes and really told the story in a different way, through a character that was not really a strong feature in the story itself, but we found her to be really compelling.
+It was a story of a woman who had been trafficked to work at one of these data centres, so we told the story from her viewpoint.

 STEVE: I love that idea that you’ve picked a character to bring you through that complex news story.
-I also like that you have the time… it’s a good example of how you can use good practice.
+I also like that you have given yourselves enough time to review and change the episode if you need to, that’s good practice.

-I really liked what you said about rehearsing it through and then deciding it doesn’t work… you had enough time to be able to do a rehearsal.
-Think about it, talk with your team, and then make a decision that it wasn’t going to work in that format.
-That’s a real principle of good journalism.
-It’s an editorial principle.
-You write the story or you film the story, but then someone else takes a look at it from the storytelling editorial perspective.
-And if it’s not right, you send it back to be redone.
+I really liked what you said about rehearsing it through and then deciding it doesn’t work… you had enough time to be able to do a rehearsal, talk with your team, then make a decision about the structure.
+That’s good journalism, to compile the information then someone else takes a look at it from the storytelling editorial perspective.

-OANH: The more you can prep both yourself and your guest [the better].
+OANH: The more you can prep both yourself and your guest the better.
 It isn’t about telling them everything or giving them all the questions… it’s really just about talking.
-You have a sense of what they have that could be really good nuggets there… you have to have a story arc and then lay down those nuggets for people to.
+You get a sense of what could be really gold nuggets there… you have to have a story arc and then lay down those nuggets for people to find.

 STEVE: Thank you for a fascinating conversation.